-Alcohol behaves similar to carbohydrates in our bodies, so resist drinking too late.
-You will also be able to have higher quality rest if you stop all eating and drinking for the day around 8 to 8:30pm –that is if you go to sleep around 12am.
+Alcohol behaves similar to carbohydrates in our bodies, so to drink wine and stay thin, resist drinking too late.
+You will also be able to have higher quality rest if you stop all eating and drinking for the day around 8 to 8:30pm – that is if you go to sleep around 12am.

 6. Spend more on a bottle of wine

-In order to change our habits, we have to put value around the things we eat.
-If you spend a little more on your bottle of wine, it will encourage you to enjoy it over a period of several days.
+To change our habits, we have to put a value around the things we eat.
+If you spend a little more on your bottle of wine, it will encourage you to enjoy it over several days.
 You can easily preserve your red or white wine in the fridge with a vacuum pump wine sealer.
 Sparkling wines will last up to 4 days with a Champagne stopper.

 7. Don’t drink at home

-We humans are lazy, so if temptation isn’t close by we are less likely to indulge.
+We are lazy, so if the temptation isn’t nearby, we are less likely to indulge.
 If you’re on a strict diet, remove indulgent foods and drinks from your house.
 By all means, you can still have a drink at night!
 Why not walk to a neighborhood wine bar and meet a friend?

 BONUS: wine as an aphrodisiac

-A little wine could actually help you get into the mood.
-We are not doctors so don’t take our word for it, instead look at the facts:
+A little wine could help get you into the mood.
+We are not doctors so don’t take our word for it, instead, look at the facts: